 Christina was a poor single mother and she and Amber were living on food stamps.
 To earn cash for necessities, she is alleged to have worked as an adult film actress in the local community.
 With such a reputation problem, and not being a Georgia native with relatives in the area, her chances of being looked upon fairly by a conservative southern jury in a "Bible Belt" state in a child murder trial were fraught with uncertainty.
 This uncertainty may have contributed to the decision by her court-appointed defense attorney, who was familiar with local moral standards and juries, to not attempt a defense and negotiate a plea deal with the possibility of parole every seven years instead.

 Her defense attorney filed a "letter of conflict" with the court indicating that he was working on 88 other cases in Georgia, including another high profile murder case, at the same time that he was representing Christina.
-He had never had a death penalty conviction in any of his previous cases and a plea agreement ensured quickly that there would be no trial, his record would hold, and he could get back to his 88 other cases.

 David, the boyfriend, who would not take a polygraph test, was found innocent of murder by a jury in 1995, essentially because Christina had already accepted the plea bargain three months earlier.
 He was, however, found guilty of the lesser charge of failing to seek medical treatment and was sentenced to 20 years in prison.
 He was paroled in November 2011 and is free now.